-The Becket Fund for Religious Liberty intervened in federal district court case on behalf of several individual Montanans and the Knights of Columbus to defend a monument to fallen soldiers that includes a statute of Jesus and stands on a public land in a ski resort near Whitefish, Montana.
+Becket intervened in federal district court case on behalf of several individual Montanans and the Knights of Columbus to defend a monument to fallen soldiers that includes a statute of Jesus and stands on a public land in a ski resort near Whitefish, Montana.
 The case was filed by the Freedom from Religion Foundation, who claimed the monument violated the United States Constitution.
-The Becket Fund asked the U.S. District Court in Montana to vindicate the constitutional rights of Knights to honor soldiers who have given their lives for our country.
+Becket asked the U.S. District Court in Montana to vindicate the constitutional rights of Knights to honor soldiers who have given their lives for our country.

 Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
 For 18 years its attorneys have been recognized as experts in the field of church-state law.
 The Becket Fund recently won a 9-0 victory in Hosanna-Tabor v.
 EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”